julian-molina/Documentation/pages/suite/suite-set-up-each-node-on-the-network.md

 toc: false
 ---

 Before you continue with the next steps, a quick explanation is in order.
-What you will do now involves installing markets in network manager node to later move the specific tasks to each node on the network.
+What you will do now involves installing markets on the network manager node to later move the specific tasks to each node on the network.

 When you install a <a data-toggle="tooltip" data-original-title="{{site.data.crypto_ecosystem.market}}">market</a>, several <a data-toggle="tooltip" data-original-title="{{site.data.concepts.structure_of_nodes}}">structures of nodes</a> are created in each of the main sections of the network manager node: <a data-toggle="tooltip" data-original-title="{{site.data.network.data_storage}}">data storage</a>, <a data-toggle="tooltip" data-original-title="{{site.data.network.data_mining}}">data mining</a>, <a data-toggle="tooltip" data-original-title="{{site.data.network.testing_environment}}">testing environment</a>, and <a data-toggle="tooltip" data-original-title="{{site.data.network.production_environment}}">production environment</a>.
 Each set of tasks is grouped by exchange under the corresponding exchange tasks node.